 The University of Arkansas Athletics Department is committed to providing the most current psychological resources to our student athletes.
 As such, student athletes may take advantage of sport/performance mental skills enhancement (e.g., imagery training, goal setting) training or counseling services.
-The Assistant AD, Mental Health and Performance provides mental skills training and counseling services to any student athlete who wishes to use this resource.
-Meetings regarding either domain can be set up by directly contacting Dr. Chris Bader, Assistant AD, Mental Health and Performance (479-409-7216; cbader@uark. edu), or through your Athletic Trainer.
+The Director of Clinical and Sport Psychology provides mental skills training and counseling services to any student athlete who wishes to use this resource.
+Meetings regarding either domain can be set up by directly contacting Dr. Chris Bader, Director of Clinical and Sport Psychology (479-409-7216; cbader@uark.edu), or through your Athletic Trainer.
 Dr. Bader's office is 220 in the Jones Student-Athlete Center.
-Meetings can be individual, small group, or team-based.
+Meetings can be individual, small group, or team based.